 Getting into the food industry includes specific requirements in Australia, particularly in Queensland.
 One requirement is the hiring or appointment of a Food Safety Supervisor QLD, a Nationally Recognised Training Course that is offered nationwide via CTA’s online training portal.

 The Food Safety Supervisor role covers the responsibilities of a food business with regards to the safety and hygiene of both its employees and product.
 The Food Safety Supervisor role – also known as the FSS – requires training and certification that can be attained through Registered Training Organisations (RTOs).
 RTOs can be found all over the state, and many of them offer the FSS training courses and certification through both face-to-face and online delivery options.

 So what are the responsibilities of a Food Safety Supervisor?
 Simply read on to find out more.

 Understand the legal obligations of food handlers under current legislation

-Food safety legislation, ideally, should be uniform across the board.
-However, this is not the case with reality; in Australia alone, the territories and states have different laws and regulations that govern how food safety is handled.
-In this case, it is the responsibility of the Food Safety Supervisor to be aware of the existing legislation as pertains to their area of business.
+Food safety legislation, ideally, should be uniform across the country.
+However, this is not the case in Australia, where the territories and states have different laws and regulations that govern how food safety is handled.
+In this case, it is the responsibility of the Food Safety Supervisor to be aware of the existing legislation as it pertains to their area of business.

-The Food Safety Supervisor training course covers such matters, with the course material updated as needed.
+The Food Safety Supervisor training course covers these issues with the course material updated as required.
 It is advisable for appointed Food Safety Supervisors to refresh their knowledge base by retaking their FSS course regularly.